Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 Parameter Description Illustration

-Tool orientation
+Tool direction

 tool orientation

-Generate opposite tool orientation
+Generate opposite tool direction

 reverse tool orientation